gaionescu/php-hackathon-2022/README.md

 The gym rooms table contains only the names of the gym rooms.
 As it has been described in the problem statement, the rooms cannot be modified, added or removed, so the application does not contain CRUD operations for them.
 Because of this, the application contains a gym room factory, for initializing a certain number of rooms int the seeder each time a fresh migration happens(with '--seed' in the end).
 An administrator user is also implemented in the seeder.

+The relationships in this database have been implemented using the hasMany and belongsTo functions.

 ![image](https://user-images.githubusercontent.com/48053642/151707839-77f59c26-8ada-4eb6-a852-166d541b6ae4.png)